 The Department of Environmental Protection has performed a Source Water Assessment on our system.
-These assessments were conducted to provide information about any potential sources of contamination in the vicinity of our wells (or surface water intakes).
+These assessments were conducted to provide information about any potential sources of contamination in the vicinity of our well.
 Potential sources of contamination identified include underground petroleum storage tanks, dry cleaning facilities and wastewater treatment plants.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.